courselabs/kubernetes/labs/pods/README.md

 kubectl exec sleep -- curl -s <whoami-pod-ip>
 ```

-> The output is the response from the whoami server - it includesthe  hostname and IP addresses
+> The output is the response from the whoami server - it includes the  hostname and IP addresses

 ## Lab

 Pods are an abstraction over containers.
-They monitor the container and if it exits the Pod restarts, creating a new container.
+They monitor the container and if it exits the Pod restarts, creating a new container to keep your app running.
 This is the first layer of high-availability Kubernetes provides.

 You can see this in action - force the container in the sleep Pod to exit, and look at the details of the Pod to see what happens next.